-Our project provides long-term care to Armenian orphans with disabilities over the age of 18 with no place to call home.
-We offer them an alternative to the Soviet psychiatric institutions after they have outgrown the orphanages.
+Our project provides forever homes to abandoned Armenians with special needs who are over the age of 18.
+We offer them an alternative to the former-Soviet psychiatric institutions after they have outgrown the orphanages.

 "Warm Hearth is not a project; it's a home," says founder, "that's sustained by the faces of our residents and the harsh fate that awaited them if something was not done."
-We serve Armenian orphans with disabilities who are destined for the psychiatric institutions.
-We believe they deserve basic human rights and this means a loving home and a life of dignity.
-Our group homes are long-term and address the challenge of having a disability in Armenia.
+We serve Armenian orphans with diverse abilities who are destined for the psychiatric institutions.
+We believe they deserve basic human rights and this means a loving forever home and a life of dignity.

-We operate a safe & loving group home for residents with disabilities, which reduces abuses of human rights in psychiatric institutions & increases rights through integration.
+We operate safe & loving group homes for residents with diverse abilities, which reduce abuses of human rights in psychiatric institutions & increase individual rights through integration and individualized care.
 Our staff provides care that encourages residents toward independence.